 Max has bachelors degrees in International Relations and Spanish from Bucknell University, and a masters degree in Media Studies from the University of Amsterdam.
-As a researcher, writer and editor, he had the opportunity to work with interesting folks from all over the world—novelists, nutritionists, filmmakers, NGOs, and others who have brought him on board to help to tell their stories.
+As a researcher, writer and editor, he had the opportunity to work with interesting folks from all over the world.

 - lifeSmart Citizens Lab18-05-2022Researcher Max Kortlander on the problems with the term 'citizens' in relation to citizen science, and the search for a new word for us.

 - codeCommons Lab08-04-2021How do disruptive innovations threaten or improve democratic governance of public policy and data?